PATIENT SIMULATION LABORATORY

 Located on Level 1 of the Pharmacy building

-Medical simulation is an immersive educational resource that is changing the face of education for all health care professionals
+Medical simulation is an immersive educational resource changing the face of education for all health care professionals

 The skill and commitment of numerous health professionals is required for optimal healthcare delivery in the United States.
 In many settings, improvements in patient outcomes and reduction of medical errors remain elusive.
 Alternative methods of educating students entering the health professions must be explored to ensure all health professionals embrace and deliver quality patient-centered care.